SantiBass/Note-Taker/README.md

 ## Questions.

 ### If you have questions please send email at: sibarraryan@gmail.com
-### You can use the application by using this link: https://notetaker2021-1.herokuapp.com/
+### You can use this application by using this link: https://notetaker2021-1.herokuapp.com/
 ### Also, you can visit my GitHub: [SantiBass.](https://github.com/SantiBass)